Open the tabs below to stay connected with important notices and alerts related to how our Board operates as a school district.

 Catch a glimpse of what’s buzzing in the OCSB community.
 Do you have news, an idea or story you’d like to share?
 We’d love to hear it.
 Email your story or idea to firstname.lastname@example.org.

-In stressful times, such as a natural disaster (tornado), it is important for families and schools to work together to foster supportive relationships for our students.
+In stressful times, it is important for families and schools to work together to foster supportive relationships for our students.
 Caring adults need to help children and youth understand their emotional reactions, to help them engage in positive coping behaviours and to be supportive of each other.
 Tragic incidents can alter a person’s sense of security thus the importance of offering reassurance to our children and youth.
 It is also important for adults to understand that experiencing stress and adversity can contribute to internal symptoms such as anxiety, fear or depression and behaviours such as aggression, reactivity or withdrawal.

 Children and youth may not understand the context of recent world events and communications they have heard or seen through various media.
 Below are a few tips that may assist you while helping children and youth to feel safe.
 Please reach out to your school at any time should you or your children struggle.read more